prakharpd/Land-Price-Predictor/README.md

 ## Disclaimer

-> Some portions of this codebase were developed with the assistance of AI tools.
+> Few portions of this codebase were developed with the assistance of AI tools.
 > This was done to meet a **strict 2-day project deadline**.